Proposal for distribution of multi-photon entanglement with optimal rate-distance scaling: Protocol performance for asymmetric losses in idler modes and

 \subsection{Numerical computations}

-To back up our analytic derivations shown in Section IIIA, we have computed logarithmic negativity for the state given in Eq.~\ref{rhoAlossesBideal_fullform} for various values of transmittances $t_a=\epsilon \cdot 100\%$, while keeping Bob's mode ideal ($t_b=100\%$).
-As before, we display transmittances in percentages (\%) in the following results.

-A representative figure showing the behavior of logarithmic negativity as the transmittance of idler modes is made progressively more unequal is shown in Fig.~\ref{unsymlogneganalysis}.
-For the first 3-4 lines from the top, the amount of entanglement decreases only slightly.
-A significant decrease of quantum correlation can be observed for $t_{a_2} < 50\%$.
+To back up our analytic derivations we have computed the logarithmic negativity for the full state given in Eq.~(\ref{rhoAlossesBideal_fullform}) for various values of transmittances $t_a=\epsilon \cdot 100\%$, while keeping Bob's mode ideal ($t_b=100\%$).
+As before, we take $g=0.1$ and display transmittances in percentages (\%) in the following results.
+A representative figure showing the behavior of logarithmic negativity as the transmittance of idler modes is made progressively more unequal is shown in Fig.~\ref{fig:unsymlogneganalysis}.
+We find that a small asymmetry $\epsilon \gtrsim 70\%$ has almost no effect but thereafter there is a significant reduction in the amount of entanglement.

-Further analysis reveals that the entanglement is best preserved for the case where all photons emerge from the same output of the beam splitter, i.e. for $k=0,S$.
-The entanglement deteriorates quickest when the outputs of the beam splitter are equally populated, $k=S/2$.
-These results are shown in Fig.~\ref{unsymscalinganalysis} where the dependence of the logarithmic negativity on scaling of losses $\epsilon = \tfrac{t_a}{t_b}$ was plotted.
-From these calculations it can be inferred that the protocol maintains its quality of output (up to 90\% of the maximal value of entanglement) down to $\epsilon=0.7$ for $k=2$ and $\epsilon=0.4$ for $k=0$, assuming $2S=8$ photons emerged from the crystals.
-Moreover, the values seem to follow a logarithmic curve (solid lines in Fig.~\ref{unsymscalinganalysis})), which confirms our inference of Hilbert space dimension reduction (we recall that logarithmic negativity for the maximally entangled states is $\log_2(2\sqrt{S+1}+1)$).
+Further analysis reveals that the entanglement is best preserved for the case where all photons emerge from the same output of the beam splitter, i.e. for $k=0$ and $k=\sigma$.
+The entanglement deteriorates quickest when the outputs of the beam splitter are equally populated, $k=\sigma/2$.
+These results are shown in Fig.~\ref{fig:unsymscalinganalysis} where the dependence of the logarithmic negativity on $\epsilon = \tfrac{t_a}{t_b}$ is plotted for $\sigma=4$.
+The numerically calculated values (points) match almost exactly the approximate analytical result (lines) calculated from Eq.~(\ref{lognegasymm}).
+From these calculations it can be inferred that the protocol maintains its quality of output (up to 90\% of the maximal value of entanglement) down to $\epsilon=0.7$ for $k=2$ and $\epsilon=0.4$ for $k=0$.